• Skip to primary navigation

 Ingredients

-• Jar of sliced Pepperoncini peppers.
-Also called banana peppers, they have a vinegary, slightly pickled flavor to them.
-Depending on your taste, you can purchase these peppers in mild, medium, or hot.
+• Pepperoncini peppers.
+These add that signature tangy, slightly pickled flavor.
+You can use mild, medium, or hot depending on your preference.
 Find them next to the olives and relish in your grocery store.

 Juicy shredded Italian beef on a crusty buttery bun with melted provolone cheese.